lumilio/Jungle-didakoo.com-README.md/README.md

 - if you make a login    TO DO
 - picture of animals      TO DO
 -->
+This game is 1 vs 1.
+To win, one player must successfully move any animal to the Castle of the opponent.
+At the end of a match the winner is rewarded with 3 rank points.

+### Animals Pieces
 Each player has eight pieces, different animals, with different degrees of power.
 Here are the pieces, their English names, and their relative powers, indicated by number:

 1) Rat